haqpl/haqpl.github.io/_posts/2019-03-26-Communication-with-page-script-from-Firefox-extension.md

 ---
-title: Yet Another Sample Page
+title: Communication with page script from Firefox extension
 published: true
 ---